 The applications for sensing technologies are multiplying.
-On the one hand there is the need to develop highly sophisticated, highly sensitive sensors that can detect at very low levels.
+On the one hand, there is the need to develop highly sophisticated, highly sensitive sensors that can detect at very low levels.
 These are usual, for example, in the medical arena.
-On the other hand there is the need to produce high volume sensors at low cost to work in highly customised applications and which require low power.
+On the other hand, there is the need to produce high volume sensors at low cost to work in highly customized applications and which require low power.
 These might be common, for example, in the industrial sector.

 Sagentia has been developing sensors for over 25 years and it is a core competency for us and one in which we have market-leading capability.
 We have knowledge and experience in a broad range of sensing technologies defined below.

 - Optical sensing – for example, we have developed fluorescence detection systems, endoscopes, single photon imagers and optical tracking systems.

 - Electromagnetic – we have developed magnetic, inductive and RF sensor systems for non contact position measurement, article tagging, materials detection and inspection.

 - Ultrasound and acoustics – we have used our acoustic expertise for non-destructive testing, medical diagnostics, condition monitoring, level sensing and haptics.